Originally published by James Royal on Bankrate.com.

 This straightforward strategy takes advantage of space that you’re not using anyway and turns it into a money-making opportunity.
 If you’re going away for the summer or have to be out of town for a while, or maybe even just want to travel, consider renting out your current space while you’re gone.

 Opportunity: You can list your space on any number of websites, such as Airbnb, and set the rental terms yourself.
 You’ll collect a check for your efforts with minimal extra work, especially if you’re renting to a tenant who may be in place for a few months.

 Risk: You don’t have a lot of financial downside here, though letting strangers stay in your house is a risk that’s atypical of most passive investments.
 Tenants may deface or even destroy your property or even steal valuables, for example.

 You may be able to earn some extra money by simply driving your car around town.
 Contact a specialized advertising agency, which will evaluate your driving habits, including where you drive and how many miles.
 If you’re a match with one of their advertisers, the agency will “wrap” your car with the ads at no cost to you.
 Agencies are looking for newer cars, and drivers should have a clean driving record.

 Opportunity: While you do have to get out and drive, if you’re already putting in the mileage anyway, then this is a great way to earn hundreds per month with little or no extra cost.
 Drivers can be paid by the mile.

 Risk: If this idea looks interesting, be extra careful to find a legitimate operation to partner with.
-Many fraudsters set up scams in this space to try to bilk you out of thousands of dollars.
+Many fraudsters set up scams in this space to try and bilk you out of thousands.

 How many streams of income should you have?